andrejkn/react-presentation/README.md

 ```

 #### TODO App - reusing our List component
-- Let's say we hav an array of TODO Items
+- Let's say we have an array of TODO items
-- And we want to render them on the screen
+- and we want to render them on the screen
-- We can create a Todo component and
+- We can create a Todo component
   - which is our main APP component
-  - and use List and Item component in it
+  - and use List and Item components in it

 ```javascript
 var TodoApp = document.getElementById('todoApp');